solana-foundation/developer-content/content/guides/dapps/cash-app.md

 title: "Cash App on Solana"
 description:
-  "Solana developer quickstart guide to learn how to create a react-native mobile app that is both android and ios compatible.
+  "Solana developer quickstart guide to learn how to create a react-native mobile app that is both Android and iOS compatible.
 This app will mimic a cash app experience but run on the Solana blockchian, showcasing that web3 products can have the same user experience as web2 products.
-To build this, we will need to write an anchor program, integrate the Solana Name Service sdk, and integrate Solana pay."
+To build this, we will need to write an Anchor program, integrate the Solana Name Service sdk, and integrate Solana pay."
 tags:
   - quickstart